-Faculty has published 15 papers in refereed journals, given over 17 oral and poster presentations in international/ national seminars, Faculty has received funding from AICTE, DST and UGC; DAE/ BRNS project on paints of solar collector 1.5 crore is sanctioned this year.
-Out of 3 applied patents;

-international and two national. one national patent for drug delivery is awarded.
+Faculty has published 15 papers in refereed journals, given over 17 oral and poster presentations in international/national seminars, Faculty has received funding from AICTE, DST and UGC; DAE/BRNS project on paints of solar collector 1.5 crore is sanctioned this year.
+Out of 3 applied patents; 1 international and two national, one national patent for drug delivery is awarded.
 Faculty is engaged in collaborative research with national institutions like Bharthiyar University Coimbatore and BTRA.
 Department has an industrial research project from Universal Starch and Allied Chemicals.

-Professor Nanavati.
-IIT(B), delivered lectures Theoretical Simulations Polymers/blends under the M.S.Patel Trust Visiting Fellowship.
+Professor Nanavati, of IIT(B), delivered lectures on Theoretical Simulations of Polymers/blends under the M.S.Patel Trust Visiting Fellowship.